aonanj/citation-verifier/README.md

   - **Case law**: CourtListener citation lookup with fuzzy matching (RapidFuzz) to flag name/year discrepancies.
   - **Federal law**: GovInfo link service with reporter-aware URL building for U.S.C., C.F.R., Stat., Pub.
 L., Fed.
 Reg., and related materials.
   - **State law**: OpenAI `gpt-5` Responses API plus constrained web search (Justia, Cornell LII, FindLaw) to score validity and return a matching or nearly matching citation, as well as a confidence score corresponding to verification status.
   - **Journals**: OpenAlex API query with fallback to Semantic Scholar API query.
 Queries an API on title and author, fallback to query on volume, journal, page, and year.
+  - **Secondary Sources**: Library of Congress API query.
+Limited support.
 - **Results delivery**: FastAPI serializes a single payload containing citation metadata, status/substatus, occurrences, and extracted text for the UI.

 Pipeline: `document upload → /api/verify (FastAPI) → extract_text → compile_citations → verifiers → JSON response → Next.js renderer`.

 ### Known Issues & Limitations
 - **Bluebook format**: Citations must follow standard Bluebook rules.
 No support is planned for other formats.
-- **URLs and other citations**: Supported citations types: (1) federal cases; (2) federal law; (3) state cases; (4) state laws; (5) journals.
-URLs, secondary sources, and other citation types are not supported.
+- **URLs and other citations**: Supported citations types: (1) federal cases; (2) federal law; (3) state cases; (4) state laws; (5) journals; (6) secondary legal sources (limited).
+URLs and citation types other than those listed above are not supported.
 Support for other citations is in development.
   - Work item.
 No estimated date of delivery.
 - **_infra_ short citations**: Short citations using _infra_ are not supported.
 To request this feature, contact [support@phaethon.llc](mailto:support@phaethon.llc).